th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/2-create-env.md

 ```

-`th2-infra-mgr` is monitoring your infra schema repository.
+The `th2-infra-mgr` is monitoring your infra schema repository.
-After described actions it will create `th2-<new_branch_name>` namespace and deploy all needed components.
+After described actions are complete, it will create `th2-<new_branch_name>` namespace and deploy all needed components.

-In the infra editor new schema is available.
+A new schema is available in the infra editor.

 ![Infra Schema](/img/getting-started/th2-infra-schema/git-based/infra-schema.png)

-Infra Editor will create new namespace `th2-<new_schema_name>` in Kubernetes cluster for new schema.
+Infra Editor will create a new namespace `th2-<new_schema_name>` in Kubernetes cluster for the new schema.
-It can require some time, there will be pods for this environment in Kubernetes cluster.
+It can require some time.
+There will be pods for this environment in Kubernetes cluster.
 You can go to the Kubernetes dashboard and see it.

 ![New namespace](/img/getting-started/th2-infra-schema/git-based/new-namespace.png)